 The road to becoming an occupational therapy assistant can begin with an associate’s degree in applied psychology.
 Coursework typically includes general physical science, human behavior perspective, and lifestyle development and psychology.

-- Identify and solve problems through critical thinking.
+- Identify and solve problems through critical thinking

-- Value key concepts of sociocultural and international diversity.
+- Value key concepts of socio-cultural diversity

-- Exhibit testing and measuring skills.
+- Exhibit testing and measuring skills

 Is an Occupational Therapy Assistant Career a Good Fit for You?

 If you have a high level of responsibility and patience, along with the desire to help people live more fulfilling lives, you might consider an occupational therapy assistant career.
 This profession requires strong interpersonal skills, the ability to work on a team and an understanding of human behavior.
-If you fit this description, then a career as an occupational therapy assistant could be in your future.